Dunkirk (1958 film): Plot

-In 1940, English journalist Charles Foreman, in search of propaganda, strives to warn his complacent readers of the dangers posed by the build-up of German forces in western Europe.
+In 1940, English journalist Charles Foreman strives to warn his complacent readers of the dangers posed by the build-up of German forces in western Europe.
 He rails against the Ministry of Information for suppressing the truth.
 Most of his compatriots, including his neighbour John Holden, have been lulled by the lack of significant fighting during the "Phoney War".
 Holden owns a garage, with a profitable side-line manufacturing belt buckles for the British Army.

 The Battle of France begins, and the Germans advance rapidly, trapping Allied forces along the Channel coast.
 Lieutenant Lumpkin, Corporal "Tubby" Binns and a handful of men of the British Expeditionary Force return from blowing up a bridge to find their division has withdrawn.
 The lieutenant speaks to a driver left behind for them, but both are killed in a Luftwaffe aerial attack before Binns can be apprised of the situation, leaving him in charge of four men, Privates Barlow, Bellman, Fraser and Russell, with no idea where their unit has gone.
 They witness an aerial attack on refugees and reach a Royal Artillery battery camp.
 Fraser is killed when the battery repulses a German tank force.
 The officer commanding the battery orders Binns to head north with his men and two stragglers, Privates Harper and Miles, and try to find their unit.
 Just after they leave, the battery is wiped out by Stuka dive bombers.

 Meanwhile, the situation has become so desperate that BEF commander General Gort ignores orders to counterattack and instead positions his units for evacuation from Dunkirk.
 In England, Vice-Admiral Ramsay directs Operation Dynamo; the Admiralty begins commandeering all suitable civilian boats, including those owned by Foreman and Holden, to sail to Dunkirk to help evacuate troops from the beaches.
 The boats are marshalled at Sheerness.
 Foreman insists on taking his motorboat Vanity to Dunkirk himself, despite warnings of the danger.
 Other boat owners follow his example.
 After initial reluctance, Holden decides to take his boat Heron too, assisted by his teenage apprentice Frankie.